dotnet/docs-maui/docs/android/emulator/mac-with-windows-vm.md

 The Android emulator provides versatile networking capabilities that can be used for different purposes, including connecting to an emulator running on a Mac from inside a Windows virtual machine (VM).
 This is useful when running Windows in Parallels on a Mac.
 In this scenario it's required to use the emulators on the Mac since they can't run in Parallels.

-Each instance of the emulator runs behind a virtual router, or firewall service, that isolates it from your development machine network interfaces and settings and from the internet.
-Apps running on an emulator can connect to the network available on your development machine.
-However, apps connect through the emulator, which acts like a normal app on your development machine.
-This has a consequence that communication with the emulated device may be blocked by a firewall running on your development machine, or by a physical firewall where your machine is connected.
-The emulator can handle outbound TCP and UDP connections and messages on behalf of the emulated device, provided that your development machine network environment lets it.
-For more information about Android emulator networking, see [Set up Android Emulator networking](https://developer.android.com/studio/run/emulator-networking) on developer.android.com.

 > [!IMPORTANT]
 > The address 127.0.0.1 on your development machine corresponds to the emulator's loopback interface.

 There are two main approaches for connecting to an Android emulator on a Mac from inside a Windows VM:

-1. Using `nc` or `pfctl` to perform packet forwarding.
-For more information, see [Use nc or pfctl to perform packet forwarding](#use-nc-or-pfctl-to-perform-packet-forwarding).
+1. Using `nc` to perform packet forwarding.
+For more information, see [Use nc to perform packet forwarding](#use-nc-to-perform-packet-forwarding).
 1. Using `ssh` port forwarding.
 For more information, see [Use ssh port forwarding](#use-ssh-port-forwarding).

 In both cases, the Android Debug Bridge (ADB) is used to connect to the emulator.
 ADB is a command-line tool that's bundled with the Android SDK Platform Tools package, that lets you communicate with a device.
 The `adb` command facilitates a variety of device actions, including connecting to devices.
 For more information about `adb`, see [Android Debug Bridge (adb)](https://developer.android.com/tools/adb) on developer.android.com.